Paul Wolfowitz: Early life

 The second child of Jacob Wolfowitz (b.
-Warsaw; 1910–1981) and Lillian Dundes, Paul Wolfowitz was born in Brooklyn, New York, into a Polish Jewish immigrant family, and grew up mainly in Ithaca, New York, where his father was a professor of statistical theory at Cornell University.
-Strongly influenced by his father, Paul Wolfowitz became "a soft-spoken former aspiring-mathematician-turned-policymaker ... [whose] world views ... were forged by family history and in the halls of academia rather than in the jungles of Vietnam or the corridors of Congress ...
-[His father] ... left new country Poland after World War I and after 123 years of partitions.
-The rest of his father's family perished in the Holocaust."
+Warsaw; 1910–1981) and Lillian Dundes, Paul Wolfowitz was born in Brownsville, Brooklyn, New York, into a Polish Jewish immigrant family, and grew up mainly in Ithaca, New York, where his father was a professor of statistical theory at Cornell University.
+While Jacob Wolfowitz fled Poland after World War I, the rest of his family perished in the Holocaust.

-In the mid-1960s, while they were both undergraduate students at Cornell residing at the Cornell Branch of the Telluride Association, he met Clare Selgin, who later became an anthropologist.
+In the mid-1960s, while Paul was an undergraduate student at Cornell residing at the Cornell Branch of the Telluride Association, he met Clare Selgin, who later became an anthropologist.
 They married in 1968, had three children and lived in Chevy Chase, Maryland.
 They separated in 1999, and, according to some sources, became legally separated in 2001 and divorced in 2002.

 In late 1999, Wolfowitz began dating Shaha Riza.
 Their relationship led to controversy later, during his presidency of the World Bank Group.

 Wolfowitz speaks five languages in addition to English: Arabic, French, German, Hebrew, and Indonesian.
-He was reportedly the model for a minor character named Philip Gorman in Saul Bellow's 2001 book Ravelstein.
+He was reportedly the model for a minor character named Philip Gorman in Saul Bellow's 2000 book Ravelstein.

-University education

-Cornell University
+Education

 Wolfowitz entered Cornell University in 1961.
 He lived in the Telluride House in 1962 and 1963, while philosophy professor Allan Bloom served as a faculty mentor living in the house.
 In August 1963, he and his mother participated in the civil-rights march on Washington organized by A. Philip Randolph Wolfowitz was a member of the Quill and Dagger society.
 Wolfowitz graduated in 1965 with a B.A. in mathematics.
 Against his father's wishes, Wolfowitz decided to go to graduate school to study political science.
 Wolfowitz would later say that "one of the things that ultimately led me to leave mathematics and go into political science was thinking I could prevent nuclear war."

-University of Chicago

 In 1972, Wolfowitz received a Ph.D. in political science from the University of Chicago, writing his doctoral dissertation on Nuclear Proliferation in the Middle East: The Politics and Economics of Proposals for Nuclear Desalting.
 At the University of Chicago, Wolfowitz took two courses with Leo Strauss.
 He completed his dissertation under Albert Wohlstetter.
 Wohlstetter became Wolfowitz's "mentor".
 In the words of Wolfowitz's future colleague Richard Perle: "Paul thinks the way Albert thinks."
 In the summer of 1969, Wohlstetter arranged for Wolfowitz, Perle and Peter Wilson to join the Committee to Maintain a Prudent Defense Policy which was set up by Cold War architects Paul Nitze and Dean Acheson.

 While finishing his dissertation, Wolfowitz taught in the department of political science at Yale University from 1970 to 1972; one of his students was future colleague Scooter Libby.